oglok/opentofu/rfc/20251001-eval-plan-apply-architecture.md

-  "planned new state": a partial prediction of what the object should look like after changes have been applied, decided by the provider itself, with unknown values in any location where the provider cannot predict a result until after the side-effects have occured.
+  "planned new state": a partial prediction of what the object should look like after changes have been applied, decided by the provider itself, with unknown values in any location where the provider cannot predict a result until after the side-effects have occurred.
 - During the applying phase, the value representing a resource instance is its "final new state": the value that the provider returned after making the actual changes to the remote system, which is required to be fully known.